Roasted Cherry Tomato Soup Recipe

 Roast the Tomatoes

 Line your largest baking tray with a sheet of parchment.
-You will thank me for the easy cleanup after.
+You will thank me for the easy cleanup afterward.

-After washing and drying a pint or more of cherry tomatoes, spread them out on the tray.
-Follow with two large peeled and segmented carrots, one peeled and quartered large onion, the 2 shallots you’ve left whole, a head of garlic halved, and a handful of peeled garlic cloves.
+After washing and drying a pint or more of cherry tomatoes, spread them on the tray.
+Follow with two large peeled and segmented carrots, one peeled and quartered large onion, the two shallots you’ve left whole, a head of garlic halved, and a handful of peeled garlic cloves.

-Add 2 tablespoons of olive oil, cumin, some smoked paprika, dried dill, freshly cracked black pepper, and a healthy pinch of Kosher salt.
-Use your hands and toss the vegetables around COATING EVERYTHING.
+Add two tablespoons of olive oil, cumin, some smoked paprika, dried dill, freshly cracked black pepper, and a healthy pinch of Kosher salt.
+Use your hands and toss the vegetables around, COATING EVERYTHING.

 Turn the garlic head halves upside down so their exposed flesh is against the baking sheet.
 The loose cloves can be scattered.
 Nestle the herbs in between the vegetables.